-Since major privacy laws came into effect, data privacy compliance has now become mission-critical.
-The stakes are incredibly high: according to Cisco's global survey, 94% of companies say that their customers won't buy from a company if they don't trust their data privacy protection.
-In financial services where trust is everything, this statistic alone should give executives pause.
+The stakes are high.
+According to Cisco's global survey, 94% of companies say that their customers will not buy from a company if they do not trust its data privacy protection.
+In financial services where trust is everything, that statistic should give executives pause.

 Regulators have backed up these concerns with aggressive enforcement.
-In California, the Attorney General's first CCPA enforcement hit Sephora with $1.2 million in fines for failing to honor consumer opt-outs as reported by the California AG.
+In California, the Attorney General's first CCPA enforcement hit Sephora with $1.2 million in fines for failing to honor consumer opt-outs.
+For SEC-regulated firms, the 2024 Regulation S-P amendments made incident response and customer notification a current exam-readiness issue, not a back-office security project.

-The financial impact of data incidents continues to climb.
-In 2024 the average data breach cost reached $4.88 million.
-Studies show non-compliance costs can be nearly 3 times higher than compliance program costs, making a strong business case for proactive investment in privacy protection.
+The financial impact of data incidents remains material.
+IBM's 2025 Cost of a Data Breach Report puts the global average breach cost at $4.4 million and highlights an AI oversight gap: most organizations reporting AI-related security incidents lacked proper AI access controls.
+Studies also show non-compliance costs can be nearly 3 times higher than compliance program costs, making a strong business case for proactive privacy investment.

-This guide offers practical insights for marketing and compliance teams to collaborate effectively, helping you protect your customers’ trust while avoiding costly regulatory penalties.
+This guide offers practical insights for marketing and compliance teams to collaborate effectively, helping you protect customer trust while avoiding costly regulatory penalties.

 Privacy laws are reshaping how financial organizations operate, touching nearly every business function from product design to marketing and customer service.
 A recent benchmark found that 93% of fintech companies find it challenging to meet compliance requirements, with over 60% paying at least $250,000 in fines in the past year.
 These operational missteps, even if unintentional, can lead to costly penalties.